 In the event of any corporate merger, consolidation, purchase or acquisition of property or stock, or other reorganization in which any consideration is to be received by the holders of our Class A common stock or the holders of our Class B common stock, the holders of our Class A common stock and the holders of our Class B common stock will receive the same consideration on a per share basis.
-However, if such consideration consists of any voting securities (or of options or warrants to purchase, or of securities convertible into or exchangeable for, voting securities), the holders of our Class B common stock may receive, on a per share basis, voting securities with ten times the number of votes per share as those voting securities to be received by the holders of our Class A common stock (or options or warrants to purchase, or securities convertible into or exchangeable for, voting securities with ten times the number of votes per share as those voting securities issuable upon exercise of the options or warrants, or into which the convertible or exchangeable securities to be received by the holders of our Class A common stock may be converted or exchanged).
+However, if such consideration consists of any voting securities (or of options or warrants to purchase, or of securities convertible into or exchangeable for, voting securities), the holders of our Class B common stock may receive, on a per share basis, voting securities with ten times the number of votes per share as those voting securities to be received by the holders of our Class A common stock (or options or warrants to purchase, or securities convertible into or exchangeable for, voting securities with ten times the number of votes per share as those voting securities issuable upon exercise of the options or warrants, or into which the convertible or exchangeable securities to be received by the holders of our Class A common stock may be converted or exchangead).

 Our certificate of incorporation provides that no person holding record or beneficial ownership of shares of our Class B common stock (referred to as a "Class B Holder") may transfer, and we will not register the transfer of, such shares of our Class B common stock, except to a permitted transferee.
 A permitted transferee is generally defined to mean an affiliate of the Class B Holder.
 In certain circumstances set forth in our certificate of incorporation, changes in ownership or control of a Class B Holder will also result in the conversion of such holder's Class B common stock into our Class A common stock.
-Our certificate of incorporation also provides that we will not register the transfer of any shares of our Class B common stock unless the transferee and the all shares of our Class B common stock purported to be transferred will be deemed to be converted into shares of our Class A common stock, and stock certificates formerly representing such shares of our Class B common stock will from that time be deemed to represent the number of shares of our Class A common stock as equals the number of shares of our Class A common stock into which such shares of our Class B common stock could be converted pursuant to the certificate of incorporation.
+Our certificate of incorporation also provides that we will not register the transfer of any shares of our Class B common stock unless the transferee and the transferor of such Class B common stock have furnished such affidavits and other proof as we reasonably may request to establish that the proposed transferee is a permitted transferee.
+In addition, upon any purported transfer of shares of our Class B common stock not permitted under our certificate of incorporation, all shares of our Class B common stock purported to be transferred will be deemed to be converted into shares of our Class A common stock, and stock certificates formerly representing such shares of our Class B common stock will from that time be deemed to represent the number of shares of our Class A common stock into which such shares of our Class B common stock could be converted pursuant to the certificate of incorporation.